 The sun’s fusion processes are on a scale so massive that it’s difficult to take it all in.
 In its core, the sun fuses over 600 million tons of hydrogen every second.
 It takes such a great deal of energy to produce nuclear fusion that in our modern and mature universe, nuclear fusion will only occur naturally inside stars like our sun.
 Even hydrogen, the lightest element, requires a high energy input to fuse that simply cannot naturally occur anywhere else.

-And, of course, us being humans, we learned about that process and asked ourselves if we could do it here on Earth (on a much smaller scale, of course).
+And, of course, us being humans, we learned about that fusion reaction process and asked ourselves if we could do it here on Earth (on a much smaller scale, of course).
 After we figured out nuclear fission and created the most destructive weapons the human race has ever known, the race for nuclear fusion—as a source not of destructive power but of energy enough to power our civilization without need for polluting fossil fuels like coal or oil—began.

 How Do Nuclear Reactors Work?

-There are two broad categories of nuclear reactors: nuclear fission reactors, which split heavy atoms apart into less-heavy atoms to produce byproducts such as neutron radiation, radioactive waste, and most importantly, an excess amount of energy released that can be converted to electricity to power our homes and industries; and nuclear fusion reactors, which combine light atoms into less-light atoms to produce byproducts such as neutron radiation and (in theory) excess energy production.
+There are two broad categories of nuclear reactors: nuclear fission reactors, which split heavy atoms apart into less-heavy atoms to produce byproducts such as neutron radiation, radioactive waste, and most importantly, an excess amount of energy released that can be converted to electricity to power our homes and industries; and nuclear fusion reactors, which combine light atoms into less-light atoms in a fusion reaction to produce byproducts such as neutron radiation and (in theory) excess energy production.
 Nuclear fusion as a source of energy production—fusion power—is the holy grail of fusion research.